roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-06 ****** byJust_Plain_Bob© It was a slow week for Kathleen.
+It was a slow week for Kathleen.
 She spent most of spring break moving into her new house, unpacking boxes and moving furniture to where she wanted it.
 By Wednesday she was going through withdrawal.
 No students to tease, no tunnel to suck her way through and no Billy or Todd to help her take the edge off.

  Rick had reached the point where he was pushing her away and coming up with excuses as to why he couldn't make love.
 It was the first time that she had ever heard of a man using, "Sorry honey, not tonight.
 I have a hell of a headache" to get out of having sex.
 She hadn't even been able to check out the boys next door and maybe get a little teasing done.
 She hadn't seen them since that Saturday that they had seen her going at it with Billy and Todd in her kitchen.
 They must have gone somewhere for spring break.